Skip to main content

 INTERSECT and EXCEPT

-INTERSECT and EXCEPT are SQL set operations that let you compare the results of two SELECT queries.
+INTERSECT and EXCEPT are SQL set operations used to compare the results of two SELECT queries.

 • INTERSECT returns only rows that exist in both result sets.

-• EXCEPT returns rows that exist in the first query but not in the second.
+• EXCEPT returns rows that appear in the first query but not in the second.

 Syntax